andresaugusto/FIRE-front/Proposal.md

 **Project Team:**
 Billy Kaufman | Andrés Ortiz Montalvo | Ernestine Moreno

+**Project Overview:**
+Fullstack application being developed for educational purposes, using the MERN stack and in conjunction with Create-React-App.

 ## Project Description

-Fire is a portal for education, information, and reference of cannabis strains and their utilities.
-Through an intuitive interface, visitors are invited to explore a curated database of popular strains.
+Fire is a portal used primarily as a reference for educational and informational purposes of cannabis strains and their utilities.
+Through an intuitive interface, users are invited to explore a curated database of popular strains.

 ## Wireframes